buildpacks/rfcs/text/0000-kpack-donation-to-cnb.md

 # Risks

+- So far the main company behind [kpack](https://github.com/pivotal/kpack/) is [VMware](https://www.vmware.com/), a reduction in the investment from [VMware](https://www.vmware.com/) would create a problem and the CNB project would have to either sunset [kpack](https://github.com/pivotal/kpack/) or find investment from the community.
 - It's not clear how to handle the budget required to finance the infrastructure to rebuild the CI/CD pipelines on CNCF CNB infrastructure.
 - Evaluate any legal requirement from [CNCF](https://www.cncf.io) that must be fulfilled before accepting the project into the [CNB](https://buildpacks.io/) ecosystem.

 # Drawbacks